Memory Care Facility in LaMoure, ND

 Honoring the complete person.

 People diagnosed with Alzheimer’s disease or another form of dementia require a special kind of care.
-Memory care at a Benedictine Living Community is designed to provide personalized dementia care organized around the individual’s needs.
+Memory care at Benedictine Living Community-LaMoure’s Peace Garden Suite is designed to provide personalized dementia care organized around the individual’s needs.

-In addition, our well-trained memory care teams employ best practices developed through research to provide the compassionate Catholic senior care for which Benedictine is known.
+In addition, our well-trained memory care team employs best practices developed through research to provide the compassionate, faith-based senior care for which Benedictine is known.

 While Alzheimer’s disease and other forms of dementia can make each day a challenge, our memory care facility in LaMoure, ND, offers programming and activities to engage residents and promote a sense of purpose, as well as family support that integrates family members into each resident’s plan of care.
 Together we work toward one objective: more good days.

 Memory support in our Peace Garden Suite offers comfort in a small, convenient environment.